 If you’re not aware of the VA Amendatory Escape Clause, it’s something you should definitely be aware of.
-While the Escape Clause can be a big pain point for the seller, the seller’s reaction can cause significant consternation to the borrower, to the extent that the seller may refuse to sell the home.
-As a VA loan borrower, it is very wise to know exactly what the Escape Clause entails and to do your part to let the seller know ahead of time that the Escape Clause is coming and what it means.
+While the VA escape clause can be a big pain point for the seller, the seller’s reaction can cause significant consternation to the borrower, to the extent that the seller may refuse to sell the home.
+As a VA loan borrower, it is very wise to know exactly what the VA escape clause entails and to do your part to let the seller know ahead of time that the Escape Clause is coming and what it means.

 What Is the VA Amendatory Escape Clause?